spacecloud-io/space-docs/content/microservices/deployments/deploy-your-first-service.md

 We just created a service named `myapp` and instructed Space Cloud to pull the `spaceuptech/basic-service` docker image from Docker Hub.
 We also specified that our `myapp` service listens on port `8080`.

-> **We haven't changed any of the advanced configuration in this example.
+> **We haven't changed any of the advanced configurations in this example.
 Feel free to explore those as well.**

-This makes Space Cloud pull the image, and start it with the default configs.
+Space Cloud now pulls the docker image and starts it with the default configs.
 It also creates an internal domain `myapp.myproject.svc.cluster.local` to access our service from within the cluster.

 > **Domains are created in the format `<service-id>.<project-id>.svc.cluster.local`.**

-Under the hood Space Cloud also configures [Istio](https://istio.io) and setups up **mtls**, **authentication policies** and more to secure your deployment by default.
+Under the hood Space Cloud also configures [Istio](https://istio.io) and setups up **mtls**, **authentication policies** and more to secure your deployments by default.

 ## Next steps